jphillips409/Alpha-Beta-Pulse-Shape-Discrimination-for-Nuclear-Medicine/README.md

 I would not advise turning both "alldat" and "wavesdat" to "True" as the unpacker will take a very long time.

 ### Event Types:
-There are three major categories for events, depending on the scintillant used.
+There are three major categories for events.
 There are then three options for running the code by changing the variable "UG" to one of three values:
 * UG = 'R' : Event uses the regular Ultima Gold.
 Any filename that does not contain UG' ' uses the regular Ultima Gold.
 * UG = 'AB' : Event uses the AB Ultima Gold.
 * UG = 'F' : Event uses the F Ultima Gold.
 This is really a mixture of the F and AB variants as F alone is not for aqueous samples.